 As noted above, the Department will strongly encourage and include priority for applicants in the various out-of-school time opportunities that especially outreach to and enroll students who have missed the most inperson instruction during the 2019-2020 and 2020-2021 school years, including students who have been chronically absent from both in-person and/or remote instruction.
-In addition to the Family Engagement Framework and , the Department has also designed systems of support and professional development for our out-of-school time programs.
+In addition to the Family Engagement Framework and The Acceleration Roadmap: Pathway to an Equitable Recovery, the Department has also designed systems of support and professional development for our out-of-school time programs.
 This system of support includes resources on how to get back into an educational routine; reengage students; help students feel connected to their peers, schools, and educators; and provide academically enriching and engaging opportunities.
 Moreover, to reengage and fully meet the needs of students who have missed the most in-person and remote instruction, we will continue to support out-of-school time programs on how to engage families as partners - aligned with the state's aforementioned Family Engagement Framework.

-- 3. Evidence-Based Comprehensive Afterschool Programs: Describe how the SEA will use the funds it reserves under section 2001(f)(3) of the ARP Act (totaling not less than 1 percent of the State's total allocation of ARP ESSER funds) for evidence-based comprehensive afterschool programs (including, for example, before-school programming), and ensure such programs respond to students' academic, social, emotional, and mental health needs.
-The description must include: - i.
-A description of the evidence-based programs (e.g., including partnerships with community-based organizations) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs;
+3. Evidence-Based Comprehensive Afterschool Programs: Describe how the SEA will use the funds it reserves under section 2001(f)(3) of the ARP Act (totaling not less than 1 percent of the State's total allocation of ARP ESSER funds) for evidence-based comprehensive afterschool programs (including, for example, before-school programming), and ensure such programs respond to students' academic, social, emotional, and mental health needs.
+The description must include: